What we know about the Raleigh shooting victims | Federal News Network

 GABRIEL TORRES

 Torres, 29, was on his way to work when he was fatally shot in the Hedingham neighborhood, police said.
-Raleigh Police Chief Estella D. Patterson said Torres was not in uniform or in his patrol car at the time of the shooting, .
+Raleigh Police Chief Estella D. Patterson said Torres was not in uniform or in his patrol car at the time of the shooting, according to the News & Observer.

 Torres leaves behind a wife and child, the chief said.
 Torres was on the job for 18 months.
 Before that, he served as a U.S. Marine at Camp Lejeune in Jacksonville.